Set up and manage your InStore environment.

 Environment setup

-If you have received more than one environment, click Settings (gear icon) > Switch Environment to verify you're in the correct environment.
-If you're not, select the environment and click Switch.
+- If you have multiple environments, click Settings (gear icon) > Switch Environment to verify or change your current environment.

 General tab